 - 1. Use Level 2 point source map products (called "psrcPxW" in HIPE v10 and above), which give flux densities (in Jy/beam) for point sources with a $\nu S{\nu} = {\rm const}$ spectrum. - 2.
 Use your chosen map-based source extraction/fitting procedure.
-The beam FWHM should be θ{Nep} as given in Table 5.2.
-The beam solid angle (if required) should be the pipeline beam solid angle Ω{pip} as given in Table 5.1. - 3.
-Colour-correct for the true source spectrum using the point source colour correction parameters in Table 5.6 (or Table 5.7 for a grey body). - 4.
+The beam FWHM should be θ{Nep} and the beam solid angle (if required) should be the pipeline beam solid angle Ω{pip} , both are given in Table 5.1. - 3.
+Colour-correct for the true source spectrum using the point source colour correction parameters in Table 5.7 (or Table 5.8 for a grey body). - 4.
 The source flux density is then provided in the units specified in the source fitting routine (usually Jy or mJy).